Jerry Tubbs

-Gerald J. Tubbs (January 23, 1935 – June 13, 2012) was an American football linebacker who played for ten seasons in the National Football League from 1957 to 1966, mainly for the Dallas Cowboys.
-He was selected by the Dallas Cowboys in the 1960 NFL Expansion Draft.
-After his retirement he stayed with the Cowboys as an assistant coach for 22 years.
+Gerald J. Tubbs (January 23, 1935 – June 13, 2012) was an American professional football linebacker in the National Football League (NFL) for the San Francisco 49ers and Dallas Cowboys.
+He was selected by Chicago Cardinals in the first round (10th overall) of the 1957 NFL draft.
+After his retirement, he stayed with the Cowboys as an assistant coach for 22 years.
 He played college football at the University of Oklahoma.
-In 1996, he was inducted into the College Football Hall of Fame.

-High school career
+Early life

 Tubbs was an honor graduate student and played center at Breckenridge High School.
+He was part of two Texas state championship football teams in 1951 and 1952.
+He played in three high school All-Star games and was a unanimous Texas All-State selection in 1952.

 The teams were coached by Cooper Robbins (1951) and Joe Kerbel (1952), who would go on to the college ranks.
 Tubbs lost only three games during his high school career.

 In 1971, he was inducted into the Texas High School Football Hall of Fame.
 Since 2008, the Breckenridge Buckaroos open the football season playing the "Jerry Tubbs Kickoff Classic".

 College career

-Tubbs played three varsity years at the University of Oklahoma, and the Sooners won all 31 games in that period.
-In 1954, when fullback Billy Pricer was injured, Tubbs had to replace him playing against University of Texas, the first time he had ever played in the backfield.
-In the remaining games of that season, he averaged 6.1 yards per carry.
-Head coach Bud Wilkinson moved him to center in 1955, and this became his signature position.
-He also played linebacker and in a victory over Texas in 1955, he intercepted three passes.
-In 1956, he was unanimous All-America center and was named Lineman of the Year by three agencies.
+Tubbs accepted a football scholarship from the University of Oklahoma.
+He played three varsity years, contributing to the Sooners winning all 31 games during that period.

+As a sophomore in 1954, when fullback Billy Pricer was injured, Tubbs had to replace him playing against University of Texas, the first time he had ever played in the backfield.
+He rushed for 387 yards, 2 touchdowns and averaged 6.1 yards per carry.

+As a junior in 1955, head coach Bud Wilkinson moved him to center, which became his signature position, while also playing linebacker.
+In the 20–0 victory over the University of Texas, he had 27 tackles and 3 interceptions, prompting Wilkinson to call it "the single greatest game ever played by an Oklahoma defender".

+As a senior in 1956, he finished fourth in the Heisman Trophy voting (very high for a lineman), behind his third place teammate, Tommy McDonald, and winner Paul Hornung of Notre Dame University. he was a unanimous All-American center, was named Lineman of the Year by three agencies and was also an Academic All-America.
+He graduated from Oklahoma with a degree in economics.

 During his three varsity years, Oklahoma's record was 10-0, 11-0, 10-0.
 His 31 wins were part of that legendary 47-game winning streak and two national titles from 1954-56.
 The 1954 team was ranked third nationally in the Associated Press and United Press polls.
 The 1955 and 1956 teams were national champions.
 In those years Oklahoma played in only one bowl game, where the 1955 team beat Maryland University 20-6 in the Orange Bowl.

-Tubbs finished fourth in the 1956 Heisman Trophy voting (very high for a lineman), behind his third place teammate, Tommy McDonald, and winner Paul Hornung of Notre Dame University.
-He graduated from Oklahoma with a degree in economics and was also a 1956 Academic All-America.

-In 1996, he was inducted into the College Football Hall of Fame and in 1999 he was inducted into the Oklahoma Sports Hall of Fame.
+In 1996, he was inducted into the College Football Hall of Fame.
+In 1999, he was inducted into the Oklahoma Sports Hall of Fame.